GODJESUSSAVIOR/CURSED-DAMNED-TRUMP-META-FACEBOOK-WHATSAPP-INSTAGRAM-ETC-META-TRUMP-BANKRUPTED-DESTROYED-FOREVER/README.md

 telegram.me/GODJESUSSAVI0R
 telegram.me/GODJESUSSAV1OR

-if can not use facebook if can not use whatsapp if can not use instagram
+if can not use facebook if can not use whatsapp if can not use instagram if can not use all applications of meta

 ...